FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dms_kafka_instance.md

   -> **NOTE:**  The start time and end time of a maintenance time window must be set in pairs.

+* `enable_auto_topic` - (Optional, Bool, ForceNew) Specifies whether to enable automatic topic creation.
+If automatic topic creation is enabled, a topic will be automatically created with 3 partitions and 3 replicas when a message is produced to or consumed from a topic that does not exist.
+Changing this creates a new instance resource.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: